Start your college adventure with a compass

 We strongly recommend you bring the following items to Summer Bridge:

 Breakfast, lunch, and dinner will be provided during the entire program for FREE!
-During off campus activities food will also be provided for free.
+Food will also be free for off-campus Compass activities.

-All students participating in the Summer Bridge Program will be living in the same residence hall on campus.
+All students participating in the Summer Bridge Program will live in Crofton Hall.

 We have laundry facilities in your residence hall.